SkylineCommunications/dataminer-docs/release-notes/General/General_Main_Release_10.3/General_Main_Release_10.3.0_CU7.md

 <!-- MR 10.2.0 [CU19]/10.3.0 [CU7] - FR 10.3.10 -->

-When the NATS server builds the route connections to the agents in a Failover setup, in some cases, when establishing the route to the online agent, it would incorrectly use the virtual IP address of the Failover setup instead of the primary address of the online agent.
+When the NATS server builds the route connections to the agents in a Failover setup, in some cases, when establishing the route to the online agent, it used the virtual IP address of the Failover setup instead of the primary address of the online agent.

 From now on, *NATS Custodian* will check whether the routes list contains any virtual IP addresses.
-If so, it will replace each virtual IP address with the correct primary address of the online agent.
+If so, it will replace each virtual IP address with the correct primary address of the online agent when performing the NATS configuration checks.

 #### Cassandra Cluster Migrator tool would incorrectly not migrate any logger tables [ID_37083]